(C$ 4.51 shipping)

-Beatrice Silver tells the story of her childhood as a Sto:lo girl in Sumas.
-Leaving home to live at Indian Residential School was an inevitable event, and all her older siblings had already been attending for many years.
-They never talked about the school but her brothers prepared her for it by teaching her boxing!
-This story allows the reader to walk in the little shoes of a girl who survived the infamous school by force of will; confidence in her family; and the strength of her identity.
+Leaving home to live at Indian Residential School was an inevitable event for young Bea Silver, a Sto:lo girl in Kilgard, Sumas.
+Attendance was compulsory for native children like her and her many older siblings who had already been attending since before she was born.
+They never talked about the school, but her brothers prepared her for it when they taught her boxing!
+Bea tells what it was like.
+Her memoir begins before school: a childhood in a small Indian Reserve, first surrounding the reader with her loving family.
+Many children in Beatrice's generation were taken from home by Indian Affairs agents when they were too young to be able to later recall that safety and certainty.
+This story allows the reader to walk in the little shoes of a girl who survived the infamous school.
+She did so by sheer force of will, generated by confidence in the love of her family and the strength of her seven-year-old identity.

 My family members had all been placed in residential schools and they carried the results of traumatic experiences that were not always visible.
 At least that trauma was not visible to me, not then.
 I see now that so many feelings and experiences were desperately hidden.
 Our family relationships were nothing like the foreign school text books “Dick and Jane” – early school readers which teachers tried to teach me to read from.
 Strange baby stories made up our reading program.
 These I learned to read in a snap, and found horribly boring even in grade one.